architecture-first/boa-showcase/docs/programming/Overview.md

 ### Actor-based Microservice

 In the bottom diagram, the service is split by actor role.
-Since a Merchant deals with both Orders and Products, it can access the database without the complexity of service to service communication.
+Since a Merchant deals with both Orders and Products, it can access the database without the complexity of service-to-service communication.
 If a developer changes the access methods to the database it does not affect the caller.

 This design is not limited to the BOA approach, but the BOA approach can lead to a simpler application structure.